Raphael-Boichot/Game-Boy-camera-sniffer/README.md

   - Get all GPIOs state at once and store value of GPIOs 0-7 as 8 bits char in an array;
   - Set the MAX153 RD pin high;
 - Dump the pixel array to the serial or to the SD card;
-- (Miss some frames as writing to SD or sending to serail is slow);
+- (Miss some frames as writing to SD or sending to serial is slow);
 - Loop until next rising front on CAM_READ;

 The MAX153 needs 200 ms to recover after a voltage conversion but the CAM_CLOCK cycle is long enough to avoid dealing with that delay, so it is omitted in the code.